369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/logistic-regression/README.md

 			{ -log(1-h𝜣(x)) if y = 0
 ```

-This basically means that the penalty that the algorithm pays, say if h(x) = 0.7 for instance, and that would be y=1, then -log(h𝜣(x)).
+This basically means the penalty that the algorithm pays, say if h(x) = 0.7 for instance, and that would be y=1, then -log(h𝜣(x)).
-The penalty it pays it higher the further away from 1 it is, in this case 0.3
+The penalty it pays is higher the further away from 1 it is, in this case 0.3

 To better visualise this, let's look at it plotted below